AlessioMonacchia/Thesis/README.md

 The present repository contains the codes used for my Master Thesis project.

 Here is the abstract of the work:

-Globally, biodiversity faces a decline attributed to anthropogenic caused phenomena such as climate change, habitat fragmentation, and intensified agricultural practices.
+"Globally, biodiversity faces a decline attributed to anthropogenic caused phenomena such as climate change, habitat fragmentation, and intensified agricultural practices.
 This decline extends to essential crop pollinators, such as bees, whose abundance and diversity are diminishing.
 This poses a significant risk to numerous plant species relying on their vital pollination services too.
 Evaluating the status of bee populations is crucial for their conservation.
 Traditional field data collection methods are often costly and time-consuming, necessitating the development of alternative approaches for more affordable, rapid, and landscape-scale detection.
 Recently, remote sensing technologies, particularly unmanned aerial vehicles (UAVs), have been explored to address gaps in bee monitoring.